firstfloorsoftware/flutter_sodium/README.md

 - sodium_version

 ## Dart APIs
 The plugin includes a core API that maps native libsodium functions 1:1 to Dart equivalents.
-The core API is available in the class [Sodium](https://github.com/firstfloorsoftware/flutter_sodium/blob/master/lib/flutter_sodium.dart).
+The core API is available in the class [`Sodium`](https://github.com/firstfloorsoftware/flutter_sodium/blob/master/lib/flutter_sodium.dart).
 Dart naming conventions are used for core API function names.
 A native libsodium function such as `crypto_pwhash_str`, is available in flutter as `Sodium.cryptoPwhashStr`.

 Also included in flutter_sodium is a high-level, opinionated API providing access to libsodium in a Dart friendly manner.
 The various functions are available in separate Dart classes.
-Password hashing for example is available in the PasswordHash class.
+Password hashing for example is available in the `PasswordHash` class.

 The high-level API depends on the core API to get things done.